karsonk09/greek_mythology_webpage/source/hestia/index.rst

 for her.
 Hestia has often been portrayed as a modestly vailed woman that is sometimes holding a branch or with a kettle.
 The hearth was looked upon as the symbol for the center of domestic life, so Hestia was the giver of domestic happiness and blessings.
-She often appears next to Hermes as a deus penetralis, for protecting the works of man.
-Hestia like Athena and Artemis are eternal virgins.
-After Posiden and Apollo were after her hand she swore on Zeus’s head that she would remain a virgin for all time.
-Honoring Hestia for her oath, Zeus made Hestia in charge of his royal hearth.
+She often appears next to :doc:`Hermes </hermes/index>` as a *deus penetralis*, for protecting the works of man.
+Hestia like :doc:`Athena </artemis/index>` and :doc:`Artemis </artemis/index>` are eternal virgins.
+After :doc:`Poseidon </poseidon/index>` and :doc:`Apollo </apollo/index>` were after her hand she swore on Zeus’s head that she would remain a virgin for all time.
+Honoring Hestia for her oath, :doc:`Zeus </zeus/index>` made Hestia in charge of his royal hearth.

 Birth of Hestia